 QPU Tokens

-Luna integrates with various quantum hardware providers, enabling seamless algorithm execution.
-To streamline your workflow, Luna securely stores your tokens, allowing you to reuse them across services.
-This lets you set your token once without needing to provide it for each individual run.
-Alternatively, you can provide an inline token for each call to quantum hardware if preferred.
+Luna integrates with various quantum hardware providers, enabling seamless execution of algorithms across different platforms.
+To streamline your workflow, Luna offers secure storage for your QPU (Quantum Processing Unit) tokens, allowing you to set the token once and reuse it across services without needing to re-enter it for each individual run.
+You can also configure tokens at the group level, granting access to specific users within the group.
+Alternatively, if preferred, you can provide an inline token for each call to quantum hardware without storing your token with us.

 Upon completing this tutorial, you will be able to:

-1. Distinguish between personal, organization-level, and inline tokens.
+1. Distinguish between personal, group and inline tokens.

 2. Set your QPU tokens in Luna once for consistent reuse.